AdeDZY/SIGIR19-BERT-IR/README.md

 We release these .trec.with_json files for ClueWeb09-B. We cannot release the document contents of Robust04 documents.
 As an alternative, we provide the inital rankings for ClueWeb09/Robust04 (.trec files).
-Each line is the format of `qid Q0 docid rank score runname`
+Each line is the format of:

+`qid Q0 docid rank score runname`

 You need to get the text contents of candidate documents and append them to the trec file in json format (`{doc":{"title":"...", "body":"......"}}`).

 Once you have generated the .trec.with_json files for documents, you can use the provided passage generation script to generate passages

 ## Google Colab notebooks to train BERT